Ampulloclitocybe clavipes

 Ampulloclitocybe clavipes, commonly known as the club-foot or club-footed clitocybe, is a species of gilled mushroom from Europe and North America.
-The grey brown mushrooms have yellowish decurrent gills and a bulbous stalk, and are found in deciduous and conifer woodlands.
-Although considered edible, disulfiram-like reactions have been reported after consumption of alcohol after eating this mushroom.
+The grey-brown mushrooms have yellowish decurrent gills and a bulbous stalk, and are found in deciduous and conifer woodlands.
+While potentially edible, it resembles poisonous species and its consumption with alcohol can result in a disulfiram-like reaction.